jimmoffitt/data-stores/queries/sql.md

 DESC
 LIMIT 10;

+#Most frequent posters?
+SELECT u.handle, COUNT(*) AS total_tweets
+FROM tweets t, users u
+WHERE t.user_id = u.user_id
+GROUP BY u.user_id
+ORDER BY total_tweets
+DESC
+LIMIT 30;

 #How many geo-tagged Tweets with native media?
 SELECT COUNT(*)
 FROM tweets t, native_media n
 WHERE t.tweet_id = n.tweet_id
 AND t.`long` IS NOT NULL;

 #How many geo-tagged Tweets with links to hosted media?
+Any link with "photo" or "instagram" tokens.
 SELECT COUNT(*)
 FROM tweets t, links l
 WHERE t.tweet_id = l.tweet_id